Alon-V/Chat-Box/README.md

 # About Botchat 🤖

+## Part 1: 📦
+A practical implementation of TCP/IP communication by manually constructing, sending, capturing, and analyzing network packets.
+In the goal of an in-depth understanding of the encapsulation process across the TCP/IP layers, while observing and analyzing real network traffic using Wireshark.

+## Part 2: 💬
 A real-time chat application built with Python, Raw TCP Sockets, and NiceGUI.
 Botchat is a full Client-Server architecture using pure Python socket libraries for networking wrapped in a responsive web-based interface.

+## Shortcats: 🛣️
 --> **In case you want to first look at part 1:**

 - For the Whole `"Part One"` folder [click here](/PartOne)